 Fogarty renamed the series Dear World and created a company in 2011 to harness the power of integrated and interactive storytelling using photography, filmmaking and art.

 Now, Dear World is storytelling organization that celebrates the power of personal stories inside workplaces, communities and for individuals.
-As of 2022, more than 500,000 people have participated in one of Dear World’s storytelling methods and the work has been published in more than 30 countries.
+As of 2025, more than 1M people have participated in one of Dear World’s storytelling methods and the work has been published in more than 30 countries.
 Dear World credits Verizon, Accenture, UBS, Genentech and several other Fortune 100 firms as storytelling skill building clients and has also visited more than 150 college campuses.
 College basketball teams began using Dear World as a way for their players to spark deeper connection, the first team to use Dear World was Duke University and Coach Mike Krzyzewski (Coach K).
 In 2014, the first year they used Dear World, the team won the national championship and had their Dear World photographs in their lockers during the tournament run.

 The Brain Tattoo Method™